No. 11 Group RAF: Post-war

 After the war in December 1951, No.11 Group consisted of the Southern and Metropolitan sectors.
 The Southern Sector included 1 Squadron and No. 29/22 Squadrons at RAF Tangmere and 54 Squadron and 247 (China-British) Squadron at RAF Odiham.
 The Metropolitan Sector had 25 Squadron at RAF West Malling, 41/253 Squadron at RAF Biggin Hill, 56/87 Squadron and 63 Squadron at RAF Waterbeach, 64 Squadron and 65 (East India) Squadron at RAF Duxford, 72 Squadron at RAF North Weald, 85/145 at RAF West Malling with Gloster Meteor NF.11s, and 257 (Burma) Squadron and 263 (Fellowship of the Bellows) Squadron at RAF Wattisham.
 Denoted by a '/', a short-lived RAF postwar scheme saw several squadrons linked, where two squadron numbers' heritage was carried on within one single unit.
+The administrative control of the Royal Observer Corps, which had played a crucial role in the success of the Dowding system during the war, continued to be held by No.11 Group until the ROC was stood down in 1996.

 From 1951 11 Group also had operational control of the U.S. 81st Fighter-Interceptor Wing for several years.

 A No. 11 Squadron English Electric F6 based at RAF Binbrook, part of No. 11 Group.